UK L Plate Rules 2026: Size, Position and When to Remove

 Magnetic plates are widely used and accepted, as long as they meet the size requirements.
 Sticker-style plates are also fine.
 Aluminium screw-on plates are common on driving school cars.
 Cardboard or hand-drawn plates are not acceptable, even if they are the right size, because they are not durable enough to count as proper road markings.

-#Wales and the D plate
+Wales and the D plate

 In Wales, learners can choose between L plates and D plates.
 D stands for Dysgwr, the Welsh word for learner.
 The plate is identical in size and design to an L plate, just with a red D on a white background.

 D plates are accepted everywhere in Wales and across the rest of the UK under reciprocity rules.
 The choice is the driver's.
 Most Welsh learners use D plates as a small statement of regional identity.
 Either is fully legal.
+Our find a driving instructor page covers booking lessons in Wales.

-#Northern Ireland: R plates after passing
+Northern Ireland: R plates after passing

 Northern Ireland has additional rules.
 While learning, the standard L plate applies.
 After passing the practical test, drivers in Northern Ireland must display R plates (Restricted Driver) for the first 12 months of their full licence.